On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

 It is evident from Figure \ref{fig:alpha_evol_slow} that the spectral-index anisotropy of slow wind turbulence diminishes closer to the Sun.
 Within 0.1 au, both parallel and perpendicular spectra are characterized by a poorly developed inertial range, viz. the range of scales over which the spectral index is constant is limited to $3 \times 10^{-3} \lesssim \kappa d_{i} \lesssim 2 \times 10^{-2}$ with a scaling exponent $-1.47 \pm 0.04$ and $-1.55 \pm 0.05 $ for perpendicular and parallel fluctuations.
 At distances 0.1-0.2 au, two subranges ($R^{1}$ and $R^{2}$) emerge within the inertial range.
 The transition occurs at $\kappa d_{i} \approx 6 \times 10^{-2}$, and the scaling exponents in these ranges are similar to those shown in Figure \ref{fig:SCaM:E1_PSD}.
 However, the steepened region $R^{2}$ is not as well defined in this case.
 Considering that the PSP was at a distance of 0.17 au during E1, we attribute this discrepancy to the fact that $R^{2}$ actually appears closer to 0.2 au.
 By shifting the left boundary of the bin towards 0.2 au, we confirmed this expectation as the steepened region displayed a parallel power-law scaling of -2 when the left boundary was shifted to approximately 0.15 au.

 In $R^{1}$ both parallel and perpendicular spectra dynamically evolve with increasing distance and steepen towards -5/3, which in the case of the parallel spectrum occurs within 0.1 au.
 The steepening occurs in a scale-dependent fashion which results in $R^{2}$ extending to larger scales with distance.
 As a result, for distances exceeding 0.5 au, $R^{1}$ practically vanishes, and the power spectra are characterized by a power-law exponent that changes from $-5/3$ in the direction perpendicular to $-2$ in the direction parallel to the locally dominant mean field in good agreement with the predictions of ``critical balance'' theory.
+It should be noted that the analysis was iterated over bins of width $10^{\circ}$, yielding consistent outcomes.
+Notably, the obtained Power Spectral Densities (PSDs) for $\theta_{BV} \geq 80^{\circ}$ or $\theta_{BV} \geq 85^{\circ}$ exhibited indistinguishable scaling behavior across all distances.
+Conversely, a comparison of the PSDs obtained for $\theta_{BV} \leq 10^{\circ}$ and $\theta_{BV} \geq 5^{\circ}$ revealed marginally steeper scaling behavior in the latter case for the inertial range.
+Specifically, in the instance of slow solar wind intervals, when distances exceeded 0.5au, a consistent -2 scaling was observed for $\theta_{BV} \geq 5^{\circ}$, whereas for $\theta_{BV} \geq 10^{\circ}$, the scaling behavior obtained was closer to -1.89.